 Does my child need to bring lunch?

 Meal plans are optional.
 For those who want Juku to supply meals, we will have a separate room for students on the meal plan.
 They will get their meals and can then join their friends for lunch.
 The meals will include a main entrée (Pizza, Hotdogs, Butter Chicken, Chinese food, MacDonalds, sandwiches..), drink box, and dessert snack.
 Sorry, but we cannot accommodate a strictly vegetarian diet.
 We will always have a “no pork” option.

 Parents can provide snacks for their child for the breaks.
 But this is optional, many students are having too much fun to snack.

-The fee is $27 per week.
-For partial weeks, the rate is $6 per day.
+The fee is $28 per week.
 Since providing meals requires pre-planning, there is no pay-as-you-go rate.